-Funding: Federal (CMHS Block Grant) Making A Plan (MAP) Teams The MAP teams employ a wrap-around approach in developing a family-centered multidisciplinary plan, designed to address individual needs and build on the strengths of youth and their families.
-Key to the team's functioning is the active participation in the assessment, planning and/or service delivery process by family members, the community mental health service providers, county human services (family and children's social services) staff, county youth services (juvenile justice) staff, and local school staff.
+Funding: Federal (CMHS Block Grant) Making A Plan (MAP) Teams The MAP teams employ a systems-based wraparound approach in developing a family-centered multi-disciplinary plan, designed to address individual needs and build on the strengths of youth and their families.
+Key to the team's functioning is the active participation in the assessment, planning and/or service delivery process by family members, the community mental health service providers, county human services (family and children's social services) staff, county youth services (juvenile justice) staff, county health department staff, county rehabilitation services staff and local school staff.
 Other providers of formal or informal supports, which vary from team to team, also might participate in the planning or service implementation process.
 Examples of providers of community supports include youth leaders, ministers or other representatives of children/youth family service organizations in a given community.
 Thus, implementation of the plan might involve accessing a variety of informal or formal resources in the community and maximizing use of a variety of funding sources.
 Also, as mentioned, if a MAP team is available in the county, the Department of Human Services continues to encourage appropriate state and local workers in the agency to present cases to the MAP team of children with serious emotional disturbance in DHS custody and/or receiving DHS services who are being considered for placement in or who are in need of a discharge plan from psychiatric inpatient or long-term residential care and/or prior to referral to the State Level Interagency Case Review Team.
 DMH Division of Children and Youth Services coordinates regular meetings with MAP team coordinators to which representatives from the state hospitals child/adolescent units and the Department of Human Services representatives are invited.
-As of March 2009, the Division of Children and Youth Services Director had coordinated three statewide meetings with local MAP Team Coordinators.
-The Department of Human Services, Division of Youth Services Adolescent "A" Team Coordinators attended one meeting, held in February 2009.
-The following topics were discussed throughout the year thus far: the Fetal Alcohol Spectrum Disorders project, MYPAC, case reviews, the Concept Mapping Completeness survey results, MAP Team expansion, youth suicide prevention activities, and juvenile justice.
-Technical assistance was provided to MAP Teams in CMHC regions 1, 2, 5, 6, 8, 9, and 14.
-Technical assistance regarding the expansion of MAP Teams was provided to Regions 2, 9 and 11.
+By March 2010, the Division of Children and Youth Services Director had coordinated three statewide meetings with the local MAP Team Coordinators.
+The following topics were discussed: the Fetal Alcohol Spectrum Disorders screenings and trainings, the Mississippi System of Care Assessment and Study Report, ICCCY/ISCC activities, MYPAC, case reviews, MAP Team expansion, transitional age youth, and juvenile justice.
+Technical assistance was provided to MAP Teams in CMHC regions 2, 5, 6, 7, 9, 11, 13 and 15.
+Technical assistance regarding the expansion of MAP Teams was provided to Regions 2, 6, and 11.
 Objective: To continue to provide support and technical assistance in the implementation of Making A Plan (MAP) teams and to further assist in the wrap-around approach to providing services and supports for children/youth with SED and their families.
 Population: Children with serious emotional disturbance Criterion: Children's Services Brief Name: Technical assistance provided for MAP teams Indicator: Provision of MAP team local coordinators meetings for networking among MAP teams.

 Measure: Number of meetings of MAP Coordinators led by a designated Children/Youth Services staff member (at least four) and number of local MAP team meetings attended by DMH representatives.

-Source(s) of

-Information: Monthly Division Activities Report and minutes of local MAP team meeting.

-Special

-Issues: None

-Significance: Revisions to the DMH Minimum Standards require each CMHC region to

-participate in or establish one MAP team.
-Regular meetings with DMH staff and other MAP team coordinators across the state aid in local interagency development though group discussions of barriers, strengths, procedures and other related issues

-on local infrastructure.
+Source(s) of Information: Monthly Division Activities Report and minutes of local MAP team meeting.
+Special Issues: None Significance: Revisions to the DMH Minimum Standards require each CMHC region to participate in or establish one MAP team.
+Regular meetings with DMH staff and other MAP team coordinators across the state aid in local interagency development though group discussions of barriers, strengths, procedures and other related issues on local infrastructure.